 - In a medium size pot over high heat, add anchovy stock and dried kelp and bring to a boil.
-Once boiling, lower the heat to low and simmer for 10 minutes, uncovered.
+Remove the kelp, lower the heat to low, and simmer for 10 minutes, uncovered.

-- Remove kelp.
-Stir in gochujang, gochugaru, soy sauce and sugar – and bring back to a boil.
+- Stir in gochujang, gochugaru, soy sauce and sugar – and bring back to a boil.

 - Add rice cakes and cook for 8-10 minute, stirring frequently until they are soft.